everycure-org/matrix/docs/src/onboarding/pipeline.md

 3. *All vs. all ranking with all drugs x test diseases matrix.*.
 Gives information on all drugs vs all disease ranking performance of models by using threshold-independent metrics such as AUROC and synthesised negatives.
 The construction of the synthesised negatives are based on a matrix of drug-disease pairs for a given list of all drugs and the list of disease appearing in the ground-truth positive test set.
 4. *Disease-specific ranking*.
 Measures the performance of the model at ranking drugs for a fixed disease using metrics such as Hit@k and mean reciprocal rank (MRR).

+### Release

+Our release pipeline builds the final integrated Neo4J data product for consumption.

 ## Environments